 Due to a cruel twist of fate Ireland’s prevailing wind direction happens to be the aforementioned westerly.
 This means that out west where the Atlantic churns up the swell surfers get the dreaded onshore conditions.
 While back in Dublin where the flat water creates a playground for the kitesurfing contingent, the city is subjected to a barrage of offshore days.

-Just like the nooks and crannies of the west coast allow for surfers to find their offshore breeze, Dublin has an ace up its sleeve.
+Just like the nooks and crannies of the west coast offer the best surf in Ireland to find their offshore breeze, Dublin has an ace up its sleeve.
 Burrow beach happens to be a lovely stretch of sand that bravely faces a westerly head on, making it one of Dublin’s few ports in a westerly storm.

 This part of Ireland has no qualms about perpetuating a well worn stereotype.
 A travelling kiter will find no shortage of assorted Paddywhackery – flat caps, tin whistles, sheep wrangling, pints of Guinness… the list is endless.
 Set in the midst of all this bejaysus is a fine kitesurfing beach with a generation of windsurfing pedigree behind it.